 If you would like to explore breast asymmetry surgery, you’ll need to be over 18 or with fully developed breasts.
 The first step is to arrange an informal appointment to meet us.
-At this appointment, we will examine your breasts and talk to you about the options available.
+At this appointment, we will examine your breasts and talk to you about the breast asymmetry options available.

-During your initial consultation, we’ll talk you through what’s involved.
+During your free consultation, we’ll talk you through what’s involved.
 Of course, this is also a great opportunity for you to task questions to that you can make an informed decision about whether to go ahead.

 The risks specific to breast asymmetry surgery include complications such as bleeding, infection, or reaction to the anaesthesia.
 You can reduce your risks by closely following our advice both before and after surgery.

 You need to be aware that breast implants and breast reduction procedures will leave noticeable, permanent scars although every effort will be made to hide them, and it will be possible to cover most with your bra and bathing suit.
 Poor healing and wider scars are more common in smokers.